Sydney-Informatics-Hub/Germline-ShortV/README.md

 ### Excluded sites

 Excluded sites are listed in the Delly group's [sv_repeat_telomere_centromere.bed](https://gist.github.com/chapmanb/4c40f961b3ac0a4a22fd) file.
+This is included in the `References` dataset.
 The BED file contains:

 * telemeres
 * centromeres